How To Choose a Window Company in Lowell

 Licensing and Credentials

-Massachusetts window companies are classified as general contractors and require a Construction Supervisor License (CSL) with a window classification.
-CSL applicants need to pass an open-book exam and prove 36 months of work experience.
-Once a company has a CSL, it also needs to register with the Office of Consumer Affairs and Business Regulation as a "home improvement contractor."
+Massachusetts window installers are classified as general contractors and require a Construction Supervisor License (CSL) with a window specialization.
+CSL applicants must pass an open-book exam and demonstrate three years of full-time experience.
+Once a contractor has a CSL, it must also register with the Office of Consumer Affairs and Business Regulation as a "home improvement contractor."

 Types of Windows Offered